The Greatest Upper Body at Home HIIT Exercises for Women Over 60

 Hammer curls are a great exercise to tone your arms.

-• Then, lower the weight with a two-second count to either full elbow extension or with a slight flexion in the elbow to maintain tension in the muscle.
+- Then, lower the weight with a two-second count to either full elbow extension or slight elbow flexion to maintain tension in the muscle.

 You can use dumbbells or resistance bands and perform 3 sets of 12-15 reps.